 - Slices, grind and cooks meats and vegetables using a full range of cooking methods.

-- Wash and peel fresh fruits, vegetables and also able to weigh, measure and mix ingredients on correct proportions.
+- Wash and peel fresh fruits, vegetables and also be able to weigh, measure and mix ingredients on correct proportions.

 - Have general knowledge of cooking temperatures, making soups & sauces, preparing entrees, vegetable preparation, and a la carte cooking.